 Social media management

-If you want to schedule your social media or post to multiple accounts, Buffer is an easy solution.
-I oft find this useful when I’ve been a bit active and need to spread out further sharing (no point nailing just the ‘9AM Monday waiting-for-the-3rd-coffee-to-hit’ time slot, and then being off for days).
-It’s simple, easy to use, and the free plan goes far enough for basic usage.
+If you want to schedule your social media or post to multiple accounts, Loomly is an easy solution.
+I often find this useful when I’ve been a bit active and need to spread out further sharing (no point nailing just the ‘9am Monday waiting-for-the-third-coffee-to-hit’ time slot, and then being off for days).
+It’s simple and easy to use.

-Favourite things: Easier to use than peers, uses bit.ly shorteners (not their own proprietary).
+Favourite things: Easier to use than peers, uses bit.ly shorteners (not their own proprietary), easy suggestions for optimal post scheduling, and very affordable when delegating social media to a team member.

-Alternatives: Hootsuite is also very good, although I find Buffer simpler and easier.
+Alternatives: Hootsuite is also very good.
+Buffer is also an option.
 Once you’re taking your social media more seriously, services like HubSpot would be more your thing.

 Human To Human